walles/exactype/README.md

 * OK: Add an EmojiView.
 It should be sized like the keyboard.
 * OK: Have the keyboard selector start passing touch events through again after the scrolling plus any resulting animations are done.
-* When swiping the keyboard away, swipe the EmojiView in.
+* OK: When swiping the keyboard away, swipe the EmojiView in.
 * When swiping the EmojiView left, swipe the keyboard back in.
 * Try how the swiping and the views work when rotating the device.
 * Make the EmojiView display something.